ljcmhw/DeepLearning_Project1/README.md

 pip install kaggle
 ```

-Then you need to create a new data folder, download the data set and put it into the folder with the following code：
+Then you need to create a new folder called `data`, download the data set and put it into the folder with the following code：
 ```
 kaggle competitions download -c deep-learning-spring-2025-project-1 unzip deep-learning-spring-2025-project-1.zip -d data/